 Director of Cardiac Anesthesia

 Associate Professor, Associate Chair of Junior Faculty Development and Business Affairs

 Rebecca Gerlach, M.D.

 We are excited to offer what we feel is a robust program aimed at targeting not only what is paramount to becoming a successful cardiothoracic anesthesiologist, but also tailoring our program to best fit the individual interests of our Fellow following their graduation.
 Our Fellows have a long history of success, both in the academic and private sectors, and we plan to continue in that tradition.

 Two ACGME – accredited Fellowship positions will be offered per year.

 Please submit your application and three letters of recommendation via the San Francisco Match.
-In addition, please email the following items to Theresa Cumming firstname.lastname@example.org.
+Should you have any questions concerning the application process, please e-mail Theresa Cumming, Director of Operations, at firstname.lastname@example.org